-Power to the main system controller on pins 15 and 30 must be present and ignition signal (if used) on pin 14 must be off for system to operate.
+Power to the main system controller on pins 15 and 30 must be present and ignition signal on pin 14 must be off for system to operate.

-When you turn the Nite SSI unit on, if all safeties are ok, such as the high pressure switch, temperature sensor / freeze switch and the compressor thermal limit switch, the main system controller will connect the condenser fan relay terminal 86 to ground at terminal 27 on the controller.
-This will close the contacts 30 and 87 of the condenser fan relay and allow power from F4 fuse to the fan.
-The condenser fan and evaporator blower will begin to operate at a speed determined by the manual control panel and main system controller.
+When you turn the Parking Cooler unit on, the evaporator blower will begin to operate at a speed determined by the manual control.
+If all safeties are ok, such as the high pressure switch, temperature sensor / freeze switch and the compressor thermal limit switch, the main system controller will connect the condenser fan relay terminal 86 to ground at terminal 27 on the controller.
+This will close the contacts 30 and 87 of the condenser fan relay and allow power from F2 fuse to the fan.
+The condenser fan will begin to operate at a speed determined by the main system controller.
 At the same time, the main system controller will send enable and speed signals to the compressor controller to start the refrigerant compressor.